JoeLanzi/portfolio/README.md

 The portfolio implements a serverless-friendly rate limiting approach.
 Each serverless instance maintains its own rate counter and temporarily blocks IPs that exceed limits until the instance is recycled.
 This creates a pragmatic "cooling-off period" for abusive traffic while allowing legitimate users to access your site.
 This approach provides effective protection during high-traffic periods without requiring complex databases or permanent IP bans—striking the right balance between security and simplicity for a personal portfolio.

+This security measures implement what experts call "economic disincentive" - making the effort required to attack exceed any potential gain.

+### Additional Protection

+If you're concerned about OpenAI API costs, consider setting usage caps in your OpenAI dashboard as an additional safeguard against unexpected charges.
+This creates a hard limit that prevents excessive API usage regardless of other security measures.

 ## **Technical Details**

 - **Framework**: Next.js (requires Node.js v18.17+)